haessr/take-home-test/README.md

 (*on a Mac or Linux machine*)

 1. `git clone git@github.com:haessr/take-home-test.git` clone the repo to your local machine.
-You should create a fork in GitHub if you don't have permission to commit directly to this repo, though.
-See [our contributing guide](doc/CONTRIBUTING.md) for more detailed instructions.
 1. `cd take-home-test/`
 1. `bundle install` to install all the Ruby dependencies.
 1. `yarn install` to install all the Javascript dependencies.